isomorphic-software/isc-maven-plugin/src/site/markdown/index.md

 * Installation of each resulting SmartClient/SmartGWT artifact into your local repository, complete with javadoc attachments where applicable

 * Deployment of each resulting SmartClient/SmartGWT artifact into your own [repository manager](http://maven.apache.org/repository-management.html), complete with javadoc attachments (created by plugin) where applicable

 ###Goals Overview

-In most cases, all of this is accomplished by using one or both of the following goals from a command line:
+Installation and upgrades of the framework runtime are easily accomplished by using one or both of the following goals from a command line:

 [isc:install](./install-mojo.html) - To install all of a product's artifacts to your local repository

 [isc:deploy](./deploy-mojo.html) - To deploy all of a product's artifacts to your repository manager

+Other goals aim to simplifying the use of additional products & services:

+[isc:reify](./reify-import-mojo.html) - To import project / screen definitions from [Reify] (https://www.reify.com/).

 ###Usage